Services for Authors

 What you'll get: A multi-page editorial letter outlining your manuscript's strengths and weaknesses and providing a plan to fix the weaknesses

-Hear from one of our manuscript critique clients about the value we provide:
+Hear from our manuscript critique clients about the value we provide:

 - 1–20,000 words—$189